ALL » Controlled Substances May Not Be Discarded In Regulated Medical Waste: Everything You Need To Know

 Medical Waste Disposal: Let’s start with the basics.
 Most likely, your office is equipped with a designated box or tub specifically for medical waste, alongside approved sharps containers.
 These containers are the final repository for all biohazard medical waste and sharps.
 It is crucial to remember that controlled substances must never be placed in this box or tub.
 Furthermore, neither hazardous nor non-hazardous pharmaceuticals should be disposed of in this medical waste container.

 Sharps Containers: All sharp items, such as needles, blades, and other sharp instruments, should be disposed of in an approved sharps container.
-Please make sure these containers are securely closed and positioned upright within the medical waste box or tub for final disposal by your medical waste management company.
+Please ensure these containers are securely closed and positioned upright within the medical waste box or tub for final disposal by your medical waste management company.
 This practice is critical to maintaining safety and preventing injuries.

 Non-Hazardous Pharmaceuticals: For non-hazardous pharmaceuticals, most disposal companies use blue or white and blue containers, similar in size to large sharps containers.
 However, these materials may need to be sent to a different disposal facility.
 Please always check with local regulations to ensure you comply with specific disposal methods for non-hazardous pharmaceuticals.